 Prior to beginning part 3, you must have completed the following:

-- Complete part 1 (presentation by Dr. Joe Jez) via Zoom, or watch the complete recording in Learn@Work.
+- Complete part 1 (presentation by Dr. Joe Jez) attend in-person on June 21st, or watch the complete recording in Learn@Work.

-- Attend part 2 (presentation by Steve Pijut) via Zoom, or watch the complete recording in Lear@Work.
+- Attend part 2 (presentation by Steve Pijut) via Zoom on July 28th, or watch the complete recording in Lear@Work.

 - Uploaded a brief project summary to Learn@Work (2 to 3 sentences)

 - Drafted your Personal, Relevant Background and Future Goals Statement (3 pages)

 - Drafted your Graduate Research Plan Statement (2 pages)

 The link to register for part 3 will be provided on Tuesday, September 5, only to individuals that are marked complete in Learn@work for part 1, part 2, and brief project summary uploaded.

 During part 3 of the workshop, you will split off into faculty-led small groups.
 The goal of part 3 is to revise and refine your statements in preparation for the application deadline in October.
 The small group format allows you to work closely with faculty, and peers within your field of study, in hopes of being awarded a fellowship.